 Above: Chart from Statistic Canada study, The shift to smaller households over the past century,

-Diverse neighborhoods would include housing of all sizes.
+Neighborhoods that are diverse would include housing of all types and sizes.
 Regulating minimum lot or unit sizes only serves to discriminate.
 The Ontario Building Code regulates minimum room sizes -- zoning does not need to.

-There is a need to include very low income households in neighbourhoods and this requires more than just revised zoning.
-But for the majority of households the barrier to affordable dwellings in many maturing neighbourhoods is a result of poorly conceived zoning.
+There is a need to include very low income households in neighbourhoods.
+To do so would require more than just revised zoning.
+For the majority of households, the barrier to affordable dwellings in many maturing neighbourhoods is a result of poorly conceived zoning.

 If zoning for maturing neigbhourhoods allowed small homes, and small multi unit buildings, builders and developers would build units of the sizes and types that are marketable or rentable, naturally meeting household need.